Hi, I'm Anway.

 I build neural interfaces and medical devices.

-At the Haptics and Medical Robotics Lab, my research explores how peripheral robotic interfaces can restore and augment sensorimotor function disrupted by injury, disease, or disorder.
-I develop systems that tightly couple biological and engineered processes, building feedback enabled devices to retrain motor pathways, designing novel haptic interfaces for neuroprosthetics, and creating neuromodulatory approaches for a range of medical applications.
+At the Harvard BIONICs Lab, I research how peripheral robotic interfaces can restore or enhance physiological function following injury, disease, or neurological disruption.
+I design systems that integrate biological and engineered processes to enable neuromodulatory approaches for a range of medical applications.

 When I’m not building something, you’ll probably find me cheering on the McLaren F1 team, outdoors somewhere, or lost in a Spotify Radio rabbithole chasing obscure bangers.
 Always happy to connect, reach out if you want to chat!